 Birthdays are an exciting time for preschoolers.
 We will celebrate your child's birthday or half-birthday at school.
-We do not allow food treats to be brought in, but if your child would like to bring their favorite book, we will be sure to read it on their special day and celebrate in the classroom.
+We do not allow food treats to be brought in, but if your child would like to bring their favorite book, we will be sure to read it on their special day.